nametoolong/flint/README.md

 cd keytool
 dub --build=release
 ```
-The files `pubkey.key` and `privkey.key` will be created under the folder keytool.
+The files `pubkey.key` and `privkey.key` will be created under the folder `keytool`.
 The server requires `privkey.key` and the client requires `pubkey.key`.

 Usage
 ------
 Use `--config=<file>` to specify a config file.
-Explanations go below.

 `type` should be `client` or `server`.

 `rotors` and `rings` should be the settings of the first, second and third rotors. `reflector` is the type of the reflector.
 Only 3 rotors are supported currently.
 See [enigma.d](source/enigma.d) for available types.
-Not that they are important though, since anyone can break Enigma rotor cipher with no diffuculty.
+Not that they are important though, since anyone can break Enigma rotor cipher with no difficulty.
 Use the values in `flint.config` if you don't know what they are.

 On client side, `listen` and `port` specify where to listen for application connections and `remote` and `rport` specify the server address.
 On server side, `listen` and `port` specify where to listen for clients and `remote` and `rport` specify where to forward applications connections to. `timeout` is the timeout of client or server connections and does not affect application connections. `idletimeout` affects only the server and specifies the length of inactivity before disconnecting a client.